-My three winter lectures, Waterford, Dublin and Cork, will trace that journey from the golden pagodas of Rangoon, to the royal city of Mandalay, and thence to Maymyo which had been Charlotte's home for almost a decade.
+My three winter lectures, Waterford, Dublin and Cork, will trace that journey from the golden pagodas of the royal city of Mandalay, and thence to Maymyo which had been Charlotte's home for almost a decade.
 They were all places familiar from her superb watercolours, now among the treasures of the National Botanic Gardens, Glasnevin.
-Maymyo was almost as ineluctable as Mount Victoria for established in it was that town she had а botanic garden.
-Our journey continued.
+Maymyo was almost as ineluctable as Mount Victoria for established that town she had botanic Our journey continued.
 We crossed the Irrawaddy and late at night, in pitch-darkness, reached Kanpetlet.
 We were on the flank of Mount Victoria at last - and next morning the floral spectacle that greeted us was as stunning as it was unexpected.
 We spent five days exploring the slopes of the mountain reaching the summit in brilliant midday sun.
-We saw what she had seen; we found for ourselves what she had discovered there. unique rhododendrons, familiar primroses, wild onions and icy shamrock peas.
-And, yes, it was cold at night!
-In this lecture, combining modern photographs with Lady Wheeler Cuffe's evocative watercolours, I retrace her journey and recount her discoveries in the land she called "dear beautiful laughing Burma".
+We saw what she had seen; we found for ourselves what she had discovered unique rhododendrons, familiar primroses, wild onions icy shamrock peas.
+And, yes, it was cold night!
+In this lecture, combining modern photographs with Lady Wheeler Cuffe's evocative watercolours, I retrace her journey and recount discoveries in the land she called "dear beautiful laughing Burma".